Four challenges every retailer faces

 When it comes to the problems you’re facing as a retailer, you may feel alone, but you’re not!
-In fact, there are a lot of problems that retailers share.
+There are a lot of issues that retailers share.
 Today we’re talking about four of them.

-Process debt is challenging to retailers because often it’s based in fear: fear of change, fear of loss, fear of the unknown.
-It feels easier to do something the way that you have always done it, rather than step into the unknown.
+Process debt is challenging to retailers because often, it’s based on fear: fear of change, loss, and the unknown.
+It feels easier to do something the way you have always done it rather than step into the unknown.

-Freeing up even an hour or two a week across your organization can help your team identify growth opportunities and respond to challenges more effectively.
-You can learn more about how to help your organization start to tackle process debt here.
+Freeing up an hour or two a week across your organization can help your team identify growth opportunities and respond to challenges more effectively.
+You can learn more about how to help your organization tackle process debt here.

-Technical debt—or tech debt— is using technology to complete a function that another tool is doing, could also do, or should be doing.
+Technical debt—or tech debt— is using technology to complete a function that another tool could do or should be doing.
 Tech debt consumes resources by duplicating efforts and costs.
-Many retailers accumulate tech debt in the name of speed or growth and end up with a random set of tools that may solve one problem but cause another.
+Many retailers accumulate tech debt for speed or growth and end up with a random set of tools that may solve one problem but cause another.

 Tech debt goes unchecked when centralized leadership or centralized strategy starts to get watered down or dispersed, leaving individual departments to choose tools that fit their immediate needs and solve “today problems,” without thinking about how those decisions impact future “tomorrow” and “day-after-tomorrow” areas of the business.

-Instead of being strategically structured to help the business grow, technology gets frankensteined together with all of the other technology that is solving specific “today” problems.
+Instead of being strategically structured to help the business grow, technology gets frankensteined with all of the other technology that solves specific “today” problems.

 When you take time to architect your tech stack around the three standard functions of retail—customer service, business intelligence, and supply chain—you can ensure that all of your systems are connected and in sync.
 The right technology investments pay dividends and allow your team to grow and scale without being held captive by technology.
 And if you need help creating a blueprint for your tech stack, we’re here.

-A lot of people think, “I don’t need technology leadership in my company.
+Many think, “I don’t need technology leadership in my company.
 I know how to do this myself.
 I set up QuickBooks online by myself.
 I set up a CRM by myself.
 I have things working.
-I have MailChimp working and it’s sending emails.”
+I have MailChimp working, and it’s sending emails.”

 Creating a single source of truth is crucial, and that is an architectural decision.
 It’s not hard, but you have to be intentional.
-You have to set up which system owns which data and make sure that you have the right data where it needs to be within the three standard functions of retail.
-Oftentimes, instead, people end up with disparate systems and multiple sources of information.
+You have to set up which system owns which data and ensure that you have the correct data where it needs to be within the three standard retail functions.
+Frequently, instead, people end up with disparate systems and multiple sources of information.

-Additionally, you may have unintentionally built an ecosystem where all of your systems are disconnected from each other or, worse, you have a person doing manual translations, which results in a lot of errors.
+Additionally, you may have unintentionally built an ecosystem where all your systems are disconnected.
+Worse, you have a person doing manual translations, which results in many errors.
 These problems hamper the growth of your business.

-Oftentimes, under the guise of saving money, people forget to account for opportunity cost of technology, or the loss of potential gains by having broken technology.
+Often, under the guise of saving money, people forget to account for the opportunity cost of technology or the loss of potential gains by having broken technology.
 If a tool costs $1,500 a month, it might feel expensive, but if that tool saves you 5–10 hours a week or, better yet, generates more sales, then it’s likely earning its keep and maybe even providing a return on investment.

 Eighty percent of your tech systems should be standard—what everyone is using.
-If you are told that you need bespoke products, get a second opinion.
+Get a second opinion if you are told you need bespoke products.
 People like to think that their business is unique, but, in reality, most retailers have three main functional areas: customer service, business intelligence, and supply chain.
 Technology already exists to help you manage each of these areas.
-When chosen intentionally and architected correctly, these systems can help you scale and grow instead of locking you into a system that solves for today and ignores tomorrow, creating more debt, either technical, process, or both.
+When chosen intentionally and architected correctly, these systems can help you scale and grow instead of locking you into a system that solves for today and ignores tomorrow, creating more technical processes or debt.